-- Clothing may not contain any references to profanity, drug use, or sexually explicit behavior. - Pants cannot contain excessive rips (larger than 1 inch) and must sit above the hips. - Shorts must reach the knee and are only permitted after May 1. - Outerwear and hats are not permitted. - Clothing cannot be excessively tight. - Tank tops must have straps that exceed the width of three fingers as measured by school personnel. - Open-toed shoes are not permitted (with or without socks).
+- Clothing may not contain any references to profanity, drug use, or sexually explicit behavior. - Pants cannot contain excessive rips (larger than 1 inch) and must sit above the hips. - Skirts and shorts must reach the knee and are only permitted with school-wide approval. - Outerwear and hats are not permitted. - Clothing cannot be excessively tight. - Tank tops must have straps that exceed the width of three fingers as measured by school personnel. - Open-toed shoes are not permitted (with or without socks).